influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 Calculate the value between events by getting the average value during a specific time range.

 The following scenario queries data starting when four production lines start and end.
-The following query calculates the average oil temperature value during that period.
+The following query calculates the average oil temperature for each grinding station during that period.

 ```js
 batchStart = 2021-08-01T00:00:00Z